Practical solutions for proactive brain health™

 We're on a mission to make early detection of cognitive impairment more widespread in brain health.
 That requires making it both possible and practical.
-To that end, our AI-enhanced digital cognitive assessment platform enables sensitive and efficient cognitive testing for both healthcare providers and researchers.
+To that end, our AI-enhanced digital cognitive assessment platform enables sensitive and efficient cognitive testing for both providers and researchers.

 A digital upgrade to a

 Our flagship assessment, DCTclock™, is a scientifically-validated digital upgrade to the long-established pen-and-paper Clock Drawing Test.
 Named to TIME’s Best Inventions of 2021 list, DCTclock surfaces subtle signs of cognitive impairment that could otherwise go undetected for years, while enhancing assessment objectivity and efficiency.
 Now fully administered via iPad, earlier versions of the product arose from over a decade of R&D at Lahey Hospital & Medical Center and MIT.

 Our next-generation digital cognitive assessment, Digital Clock and Recall (DCR™), incorporates and builds on DCTclock by adding immediate and delayed word recall elements to assess verbal memory, a key indicator of a person's cognitive trajectory.

 At Linus Health, we focus on augmenting human clinical expertise with AI, unlocking new visibility into cognitive function for clinicians and researchers.
 The key to what makes our assessments unique?
 Incorporating the Boston Process Approach.
 This approach – exclusive to Linus Health in the context of digital clock drawing tests – suggests that analyzing a person's process as well as errors, provides much more insight about cognition than test outputs alone.
 DCTclock™ utilizes this approach to assess 100+ metrics in the clock drawing process, yielding greater insights and sensitivity in the detection of cognitive impairment.

 Grounded in science